-The Ngaruroro River is located in the eastern North Island of New Zealand.
-It runs southeast from the Kaweka Range and then east before emptying into Hawke Bay 10 kilometres south of Napier.
+The Ngaruroro River is located in the eastern North Island of New Zealand and runs southeast from the Kaweka Range then east before emptying into Hawke Bay ten kilometres south of Napier.

 For much of its length, the Ngaruroro River flows through native Kanuka or Beech forest before entering into Hawkes Bay’s rich and fertile Heretaunga Plains.
 This is a large river that features over 100km of fishable water.

 Above the Napier-Taihape Road, the river gorges with deep sections and care should be taken.
 Rainbow trout predominate.
 Average weight is around 1kg but much larger and heavier fish are taken throughout the season.
 The upper reaches provide excellent sporting fish.